Hurricane Jeanne: Carolinas

-Along the North Carolina coast, rip currents and high surf in North Carolina killed a swimmers in Corolla in Currituck County and Oak Island in Brunswick County.
+Along the North Carolina coast, rip currents and high surf in North Carolina killed swimmers in Corolla in Currituck County and Oak Island in Brunswick County.
 During Jeanne's passage through the southeastern United States, there were seven tornadoes in North Carolina, none of them rated stronger than an F1.
 The first touched down twice along an 8 mi path through Moore County, where it damaged 121 buildings, including eight that were destroyed.
 The twister also crossed four golf courses, knocked down hundreds of trees, and destroyed 12 cars.
 A brief F0 tornado, also in Moore County, knocked a tree onto a home.
 An F0 tornado touched down twice in Apex in Wake County, damaging a few power lines and mobile homes.
 A brief F0 tornado touched down in Richmond County, which downed a few trees and power lines.
 An F1 tornado hit near Oak City in Martin County, which blew the porch off a house and destroyed four large storage bins.
 In the town of Star in Montgomery County, an F0 tornado destroyed a chicken coop and moved a barn off its foundation, while also knocking a tree onto a home.
 An F1 tornado hit Patterson Springs in Cleveland County, knocking down several trees and power lines, some of which fell onto homes.

 Jeanne also dropped heavy rainfall in the state, reaching 5.64 in at Clear Creek.
 The rains led to flash flooding in parts of the state, which flooded roads across the state such as I-40 and I-85.
 Several motorists in Rowan County required rescue after driving through floodwaters.
 An elementary school was flooded in Danbury in Stokes County.
 In Cabarrus County, a school was evacuated due to rising floodwaters, while several homes and businesses were flooded.
 Rainfall also extended into neighboring Tennessee, reaching 1.89 in in Del Rio.